How we test

 The Martin D-28 is to acoustic guitars what the Porsche 911 is to cars.
 When you first start learning, it's the guitar you dream of owning.
 As you get better, you begin to appreciate what makes it so special.
 And, if you ever get to try one, you'll understand what all the fuss is about.

-Famed for its favour among some of music's best-known names, the D-28 has cemented its place in music history over eight decades.
-Its rich, warm tones can be employed across any number of musical genres, while the build quality is about as good as it gets.
+Famed for its favor among some of music's best-known names, the D-28 has cemented its place in music history over eight decades.
+During our testing, we discovered that Its rich, warm tones can be employed across any number of musical genres, and the build quality is about as good as it gets.

 Rounding off the list we have something a bit special.
 Something from the extremes of acoustic guitar excellence.
 The Gibson SJ-200 Deluxe.
 Look at the ornamentation!
 Marvel at its pronounced curves!
 Recoil at that gargantuan price tag!

 The neck on this guitar is joyous to play on straight out of the box, with a low action and smooth playing feel that responds superbly to any play style.
 Pluck gently with your fingers and it responds with open ease, stum hard with a pick and it responds with a huge attack - but no loss of definition.

 In reality, what we have here is a guitar to savor.
 Everything from the tonewoods employed to extract tones that'll make your knees wobble, through to the advanced LR Baggs electronics.
 The SJ-200 is, in our experience, a tonal behemoth; a fine example of what can happen when Gibson really puts its mind to it.

 Acoustic guitars have been around much longer than their electric counterparts, with very early incarnations dating back centuries.
 The steel-string acoustic guitar as we know it today can be traced back to the mid-1800s, and credit is largely given to CF Martin (of Martin Guitars).